 Attorney Fred Pritzker has won money for families whose loved ones died of vibriosis after eating raw oysters served at restaurants.

-You can call 1-888-377-8900 (toll free) to contact Fred for your free consultation about a personal injury or wrongful death lawsuit against a restaurant.
+You can call 1-888-377-8900 (toll free) or use the form below to contact Fred for your free consultation about a personal injury or wrongful death lawsuit against a restaurant.

 What is Vibriosis?